Hammad-W/Wordly/README.md

-# Wordly Clone: A Fun and Challenging Word Game
+# Wordly: A Fun and Challenging Word Game

-This project is a Wordly clone, a captivating word-guessing game similar to the popular online sensation.
+This project is a Wordly, a captivating word-guessing game similar to the popular online sensation.
 It challenges players to decipher a five-letter word within six attempts.
 Each guess provides feedback in the form of colored tiles, guiding players towards the correct solution:

 * Green: The letter is in the **correct position**.
 * Yellow: The letter is in the **word** but in the **wrong position**.